 - Use weatherstripping around doors, windows, garages, etc.

 When trying to repel and kill spiders, it is important to find out how they are entering the home.
 Most often, they will come in around doors and windows or through cracks and gaps in the exterior.
 Target these areas with the diatomaceous earth by sprinkling them with a thin layer of DE.
 If you need to get DE into small or awkward spaces, you can apply it using a powder duster.
 You do not want a heavy application because you want to encourage the spiders to walk through it.
 Other areas to treat with diatomaceous earth may include: basements, storage areas, baseboards, wall voids, outlets, closets, and anywhere else you have noticed spiders.

 Diatomaceous earth works by cutting the insects with its microscopic sharp edges.
 These cuts will let the moisture out until the insects die of dehydration.
 That means that they must come into direct contact with the DE for it to be effective.

 As long as the diatomaceous earth remains dry, it will work against spiders and other insects like fleas, roaches, bed bugs, and more.
 After about a week, you can clean up the DE and reapply if necessary.
 Cleaning up diatomaceous earth is relatively easy, but gloves and a mask are recommended so that you don’t breathe in the dust.
 Around the exterior of the home, there is little need to clean up DE.
-It is safe to use around pets and children and will not harm the environment.
 If it blows around or gets wet, you may need to reapply to maintain its effectiveness.

 Home Pest Control Products

 Diatomaceous earth is best used in conjunction with other types of products as part of a comprehensive pest control plan.
 PF Harris is America’s oldest EPA registered pest control brand, so you can feel confident when using our products.
-For more information, see Harris Diatomaceous Earth.
+For more information, see Harris Spider Control Products